-OSMRE publishes AML enhancement rule, which allows coal removal from AML sites in connection with reclamation of the site.
+OSMRE publishes the AML enhancement rule, which allows coal removal from AML sites in connection with reclamation of the site.
 No SMCRA mining permit is needed.

 June 22, 2000

-OSMRE issues policy statement concerning allowable postmining land uses for mountaintop removal mining operations and steep-slope mining operations with variances from approximate original contour restoration requirements.
+OSMRE issues a policy statement concerning allowable postmining land uses for mountaintop removal mining operations and steep-slope mining operations with variances from approximate original contour restoration requirements.

 December 20, 2006

 The SMCRA Amendments Act of 2006 substantially overhauls the AML reclamation program by, among other things, extending reclamation fee collection through September 30, 2021, at incrementally reduced rates, requiring Treasury payments to certified states and tribes in lieu of payments from the AML Fund, providing a permanent appropriation for disbursements from the AML Fund, and requiring allocation of disbursements from the AML Fund on the basis of historic coal production.
 The law greatly increased the funds available for reclamation of AML problems and the flexibility that states and tribes have in using those funds.